Managing for Excellence - Our Approach to Performance Management

 If things don’t improve, we’ll need to move into the formal process.
 This process contains details of the possible outcomes of each formal meeting.
 You should be aware that if your performance doesn’t improve, the final outcome could be dismissal.

 If a medical condition or disability may be affecting your performance, talk to your manager.
 We’ll always aim to support you and look for alternative and best outcomes for you and the organisation.
-And if you’re a manager and need advice, contact the HR Office on 86500.
+And if you’re a manager and need advice, contact the People and Culture Office.

 We recognise that you may need additional support, so remember you can talk to your Trade Union representative if you’re a member, or our Employee Assistance Programme (EAP) provider.
 You can contact EAP in confidence on 0800 032 9849.